-d) Application of judgement in adjustments to modelled ECL
+c) Application of judgement in adjustments to modelled ECL

 Impairment models fall within the Company's model risk framework with model monitoring, periodic validation and back testing performed on model components, such as probability of default.
-Limitations in the Company's impairment models or data inputs may be identified through the ongoing assessment and validation of the output of the models.
-In these circumstances, management applies appropriate judgemental adjustments to the ECL to ensure that the overall provision adequately reflects all material risks.
-These adjustments are determined by considering the particular attributes of exposures which have not been adequately captured by the impairment models and range from changes to model inputs and parameters, at account level, through to more qualitative post-model adjustments.
-Post-model adjustments are not typically calculated under each distinct economic scenario used to generate ECL, but on final modelled ECL.
-All adjustments are reviewed quarterly and are subject to internal review and challenge, including by the Audit Committee, to ensure that amounts are appropriately calculated and specific release criteria is identified.
+Limitations in the Company's impairment models or data inputs may be identified through the ongoing assessment and validation of the output of the models, which may require appropriate judgemental adjustments to the ECL.
+These adjustments are determined by considering the particular attributes of exposures which have not been adequately captured by the impairment models and range from changes to model inputs and parameters, at account level, through to more qualitative post model adjustments.